 Hidden Problems If Grades Are Ignored

-- Structural creep — beams slowly sag over years under constant load
+- Structural creep — beams slowly sag over years under constant load, a gradual change you might not notice until doors start sticking

 - Fastener pull-out — nails and screws lose grip in weak, knotty sections

-- Premature cracking — splits developing where defects concentrate stress
+- Premature cracking — splits developing where defects concentrate stress, often right at the worst possible spot

 - Insurance claim rejection — some policies require evidence that correct materials were used